chesslooter/HSTA/README.md

 This repo contains our desktop client.
 Follow the instructions related to using the app yourself in order to test this portion.

 https://github.com/jcordell/hsta-server
+Use the 3b71aae commit on the master branch for testing.
 This repo contains all of the code for our server back-end, which is deployed using Heroku.
 Testing:
   Pull down the master branch.
 Ensure that node is installed.
 Ensure that my-sql is installed (https://dev.mysql.com/downloads/), and connects to User root.
 Password is Badgers1!.
 In a terminal in the root directory, execute the command "npm install".
 After the modules install, run the command "npm test".
 This will run through the suite of tests we have prepared.